EarlTrapo/document-processing-agent/README.md

 - **Parallel validation** — each document type has its own validator running simultaneously.
 The Merge node compiles all results before any routing decision is made.
 - **Three-way routing logic** — the Switch node doesn't just pass/fail.
 It distinguishes between hard failures (missing/invalid documents), soft flags (needs advisor review), and clean approvals.
 Each path triggers the appropriate communication.
 - **Storage on every submission** — every intake creates a record regardless of outcome.
 Full audit trail out of the box.
+- **Follow-up scope** — since every intake is recorded, team can track failed applications that don't come back and decide a follow up method

 ---